Perisher Ski Resort: Blue Cow

-In the 1970s, the National Parks and Wildlife Service carried out studies for the development of skiing at Mount Blue Cow, in response to the identified need for the expansion of suitable areas and facilities to enable the continued growth of alpine skiing within the Park.
-In November 1984 the bid by Mount Blue Cow Ski Bowl Pty Limited was selected.
+In the 1970s, the NSW National Parks & Wildlife Service carried out studies for the development of skiing at Mount Blue Cow, in response to the identified need for the expansion of suitable areas and facilities to enable the continued growth of alpine skiing within the Park.
+In November 1984 the bid by Mount Blue Cow Ski Bowl Pty Ltd was selected, Fritz Feiersinger and Transfield, each owning 50%.
+Construction commenced in December 1985 with it officially opened by Premier of New South Wales Nick Greiner 29 August 1988.

 The last establishment of a major skifield in New South Wales came with the development of Blue Cow Mountain in the 1980s.
 In 1987 the Swiss designed Skitube Alpine Railway opened to deliver skiers from Bullocks Flat, on the Alpine Way, to Perisher Valley and to Blue Cow, which also opened in 1987.
 The operators of Blue Cow purchased Guthega in 1991, and the new combined resort later merged with Perisher-Smiggins to become the largest ski resort in the Southern Hemisphere.
 The resort opened in July 1987 and despite transport difficulties (caused by the delay in the completion of the Skitube alpine railway beyond Perisher) the response to the facilities and the mountain was overwhelmingly positive.

 Today Blue Cow includes the facilities of Blue Cow Resort Centre at 1905m and Guthega Ski Centre at 1640m.
 The highest lifted point on the Blue Cow Side of Perisher is 1960m reached by the Summit Quad Chairlift.
 The vertical drop to the base of the Ridge at 1605m is 360m.
 Blue Cow's 14 ski lifts open daily during winter from 8.30am to 5.00pm weather permitting.
 There is also snowmaking over an area serviced by six lifts.